-Please complete the declaration below and sign it, then send a screen shot of this page electronically to your Line Manager.
-Please always refer to the published copy on StaffNet for personal reference.
+Please complete the declaration below and sign it, then send a screenshot of this page electronically to your Line Manager.
+Please always refer to the published copy on StaffNet for electronically to your Line Manager.
+Please always reler to the published (copy on Stannet to personal reference.